Cubs vs. Cardinals Player Props Betting Odds

-Paul Goldschmidt and Cody Bellinger are among the players with prop bets for the taking when the St. Louis Cardinals and the Chicago Cubs meet at Wrigley Field on Tuesday (starting at 7:40 PM ET).
+Player prop bet options for Paul Goldschmidt, Cody Bellinger and others are listed when the St. Louis Cardinals visit the Chicago Cubs at Wrigley Field on Wednesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!